watercable76/data_analysis/README.md

 <p>&nbsp;</p>

 ## Description
-This software allows the user to view and work with a data set.
+This software allows the user to view and work with a data set about life-expectancy
+for many countries and from the year 1543 to 2019.
+The link to the website and instructions
+is listed below in the Useful Websites section.

 <p>&nbsp;</p>